Studio20-2017/sanctuary/rosa.md

 		<td style="color:#450920; text-align:right;">opposed</td>
 	</tr>
 </table>
-<p class="gallup2">In the aftermath of the war, Gallup polled Americans about potential plans to help the hundreds of thousands of Jewish and other European displaced persons.
-They asked variations of the question throughout 1946 and 1947.</p>
-<p class="gallup2">They first asked if Americans approved of a general “plan to require each nation to take in a given number of Jewish and other European refugees, based upon the size and population of each nation":</p>
+<p class="gallup2">In the aftermath of the war, in 1946, they asked if Americans approved of a general “plan to require each nation to take in a given number of Jewish and other European refugees, based upon the size and population of each nation":</p>
 <table class="gallupnos">
 	<tr>
 		<td><h1>40%</h1></td>